kyr-pol/SafePILCO_Tool-Reproducibility/README.md

 We run this on a server with an Nvidia Tesla v100 graphics card and each run took about an hour.

 After the experiments are run, results can be plotted by running `PlainPilco/post_process.py`.
+The plots show the performance of a random policy at each task too, which can be estimated by running `PlainPILCO/get_random_baselines.py`.
 Plots appear one by one on the desktop and are saved in `PlainPilco/plots/`.
 These correspond to Figure 3 from the QEST paper.